Reviews, notices, citations, honours for the novel Amber Dusk:

 Gypsy Mug - The dedications page of Amber Dusk

 Amber Dusk is dedicated to this coffee mug.
-The mug belongs to a Gypsy who is the best-fortune-teller known to me.
+The mug once belonged to a Gypsy.
 This Don Williams song goes out to her, wherever she may be now.
-The Spanish Gypsy girl Carmen’s story, which inspired scores of films, hovered somewhere at the back of my mind while writing this book.